 Performance Food Group’s reasons for migrating were numerous.
-One of the main benefits of converting from CQM to DQM for Sumit and PFG as a whole was the ability to use reports that contain data from multiple packages within that same report.
-DQM would allow Sumit to use reports that contained data from multiple subject areas such as sales, procurement, and inventory, even though they’re located in three completely different packages.
-CQM does not have this capability, making DQM the obvious choice.
+One of the main benefits of converting for Sumit and PFG as a whole was the ability to use reports that contain data from multiple packages within that same report.
+Dynamic Query Mode would allow Sumit to use reports that contained data from multiple subject areas such as sales, procurement, and inventory, even though they’re located in three completely different packages.
+Compatible Query Mode does not have this capability, so the choice was obvious.

 Converting from Compatible Query Mode to Dynamic Query Mode would also afford them the ability to greatly reduce report execution time by leveraging the query execution on 64-bit architecture.
-By migrating from CQM to DQM, Sumit knew they were not only laying the infrastructure to make future upgrades easier but also giving Performance Food Group the ability to initiate predictive analytics in their automatization.
+By migrating, Sumit knew they were not only laying the infrastructure to make future upgrades easier but also giving Performance Food Group the ability to initiate predictive analytics in their automatization.

-The benefits of going from CQM to DQM were obvious, but what challenges lied ahead?
+The benefits of converting were obvious, but what challenges lied ahead?

 After choosing 13 Cognos packages to be converted, Sumit encountered his first obstacles during the project planning and execution phase.